 The school has a belief in teaching mathematics for understanding and in supporting students to become confident in numeracy.
-A numeracy coordinator has worked with class teachers to ensure that programs are consistent across year levels and developmental in nature.
+Class teachers ensure that programs are consistent across year levels and developmental in nature.
 There is a strong emphasis on using a range of problem solving strategies.
-Prof Di Seimen has also worked with staff across the local partnership on 'Developing the Big Ideas in Number' which will continue in 2017.
 All students receive at least 300 minutes of instruction in mathematics in accordance with DECD requirements.

 Students are actively involved in a range of forums across Reception – Year 7.
 This extends from regular class meetings through to our Student Council that meet fortnightly.
 Students are involved in decision making in grounds and facilities, dress code, fundraising including supporting charities and special events.
 Our student reps also run our fortnightly assembly which is held every 2nd Friday in the gym.

 Students participate in weekly lessons in Indonesian, Science, The Arts, and PE with Specialist teachers.